naddison36/uniswap-v4-hooks/README.md

 ## Unit Testing

-The following will run the unit tests in [test/Counter.t](./test/Counter.t.sol)
+The following will run the unit tests in [test/CounterScript](./test/CounterScript.sol)

 ```
-forge test
+forge test -vvv
 ```

 ## Counter Hook Example

 1. The [CounterHook](src/CounterHook.sol) demonstrates the `beforeModifyPosition`, `afterModifyPosition`, `beforeSwap` and `afterSwap` hooks.
-2. The [Counter.t](test/Counter.t.sol) test deploys the v4 pool manager, test tokens, counter hook and test routers.
+2. The [CounterScript](test/CounterScript.sol) deploys the v4 pool manager, test tokens, counter hook and test routers.
 It then sets up a pool, adds token liquidity and performs a swap.
-3. The [Counter.s](script/Counter.s.sol) script deploys to a local Anvil node and does a swap.
+3. The [CounterScript](script/CounterScript.sol) script deploys to a local Anvil node and does a swap.

 ![CounterHook Contract](./docs/CounterHook.svg)